zebrajack/dsage/README.md

 ## Reproducing Paper Results

+Our paper uses a pre-trained ACCEL agent that is currently not public.
+Hence, train an ACCEL agent and copy the saved model to `src/maze/agents/saved_models`.
+The configs assume the path to be `src/maze/agents/saved_models/accel_seed_1/model_20000.tar` (set in `config/maze/accel_base.gin`), but can be changed to any path inside the saved models folder.

 The `config/` directory contains the config files required to run the experiments shown in the paper.
 Below is a brief description of each config: